MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/advanced-user-notifications.md

 The `DidReceiveNotification` method is called when the Notification is expanded by the user so that the Notification Content Extension can populate the custom UI with the contents of the `UNNotification`.
 For the example above, a Label has been added to the view, exposed to code with the name `label` and is used to display the body of the Notification.

-### Setting the Notification Content Extension's Categories
+### Setting the Notification Content Extension's categories

 The system needs to be informed on how to find the app's Notification Content Extension based on the specific categories it responds to.
 Do the following: